-Now they can appear for a single Tier 1 exam which will be conducted by the National Recruitment Agency (NRA).
+Now they can appear for a single Tier 1 exam which will be conducted by the newly set up recruiting agency.

 CET Score will be valid for three years:

 The CET score of the candidate shall be valid for a period of three years from the date of declaration of the result.
-Candidates can appear for as many CET test examinations as they want and improve their CET scores.
+Candidates can appear for as many tests as they want and improve their scores.

-There is no limit on the number of attempts for the CET test.
-A higher CET score from multiple CET test exams will be used for the further recruitment process.
+There is no limit on the number of attempts.
+A higher CET score from multiple exams will be used for the further recruitment process.
 An example is given below.

-NRA shall conduct a separate CET test each for the three levels of 10th Pass, higher secondary (12th pass) and graduate pass candidates for the non-technical posts.
+The agency shall conduct a separate test each for the three levels of 10th Pass, higher secondary (12th pass), and graduate pass candidates for the non-technical posts.

 Currently, The recruitment for non-technical posts is carried out by the Railway Recruitment Boards (RRBs), the Staff Selection Commission (SSC), and by the Institute of Banking Personnel Selection (IBPS).